UndeadZeratul/wartrophies/README.md

 ---
 - At first you won't see any weapons or monsters.
 The list is populated as you use them to kill monsters.
 - The IWAD filters are enabled by default, meaning you will always see vanilla Doom/Heretic/Hexen/Strife weapons.
 If playing with mods that add custom weapons, set the weapon filter to "None".
 If the mod adds monsters, do the same for the monster filter.
+- Check out the "Scorecard Keys" submenu in the options.
+It will give useful information.

 ### Mods with 'Folder' support.
 ---